-Roughly *44,000 people die from suicide annually in the United States, and *64,000 people die from drug overdoses.
-It's critical that we bring awareness to this issue and prevention methods.
+Roughly *45,000 people die from suicide annually in the United States, and more than 72,000 people died from drug overdoses in the US in 2017.
+That's over 200 people a day.
+It's critical that we bring awareness to this issue and provide solutions to end overdose and suicides.

 If you or someone you know is in an emotional crisis, please do not hesitate to reach out for help.
 It's very important that you take someone's cries for help seriously.
 The following resources are free, available 24/7, and completely confidential.